-- Safety: maintained - Simplification: could improve disruption recovery and enables airport capacity, maintain delay absorption, maintain network capacity and maintain ATCO workload.
-Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could reduce CO2 emissions.
+- Safety: maintained - Simplification: could improve disruption recovery and enable airport capacity.
+Could maintain delay absorption, network capacity and ATCO workload.
+Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions.
 Could result in network inefficiencies

 - Safety: maintained - Simplification: could maintain disruption recovery, delay absorption, airport capacity, network capacity, and ATCO workload.
-Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could reduce CO2 emissions
+Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions

-A high-level safety appraisal for this proposed option indicates that an Inner Hold to the northeast would at least maintain current safety performance.
+A high-level safety appraisal for this proposed option indicates that an Inner Hold to the north would at least maintain current safety performance.
 There are multiple holds within current UK airspace which have a proven safety performance.
-An arrival structure in this location would need to deconflict with Farnborough departures and all Southampton traffic.
+An arrival structure in this location would need to deconflict with Bournemouth arrivals, all Farnborough traffic and Heathrow departures.

-Compared to the baseline, an independent facility could improve disruption recovery, fuel burn, CO2 emissions, and enable airport capacity.
-If a shared facility, it could maintain disruption recovery and airport capacity.

-As either an independent or shared facility, it would maintain safety and MoD access; it could maintain delay absorption, network capacity, and ATCO workload.
+Compared to the baseline, an independent facility could improve disruption recovery and enable airport capacity.
+If a shared facility, it could maintain disruption recovery and airport capacity compared with the baseline.
+As either an independent or shared facility, it would maintain safety and any current MoD access.
+It could maintain delay absorption, network capacity, and ATCO workload.
 For either facility, depending on the location, there may be a requirement for additional CAS, which could negatively impact other users.

-Therefore, HH - IH - NE (Maybe shared) is progressed to Stage 3 for further development.
+Therefore, HI - IH - N (Maybe shared) is progressed to Stage 3 for further development.

-Table 14 HH-IH-NE (Maybe shared) Initial Options Appraisal
+Table 14 HI-IH-N (Maybe shared) Initial Options Appraisal

-HH - IH - E (DM) (Maybe shared) Qualitative Initial Impacts Assessment
+HI - IH - SE (Maybe shared) Qualitative Initial Impacts Assessment